dilterporto/hr-app/README.md

 ### Instructions

-- clone the code from Giuthub repository
+- clone the code from GitHub repository
-- on the root folder run the **docker-compose** command to start services on development (local) environment
+- on the root folder run the **docker-compose** command to start services on the development (local) environment

     ```shell